MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### MapSize

-Size of rendered map in pixels.
+Specifies the size of rendered map in device-independent pixels.

 Note that in Android, class `android.graphics.Point` is used since `android.util.Size` is only available in API level 21.